 The availability flag availableFlagSbCol is derived as follows.

-If either slice_temporal_mvp_enable_flag or sps_sbtmvp_flag is equal to 0, availableFlagSbCol is set equal to 0.
+If either tile_group_temporal_mvp_enable_flag or sps_sbtmvp_flag is equal to 0, availableFlagSbCol is set equal to 0.

 Otherwise, the following ordered steps apply.

 The location ( xCtb, yCtb ) of the top-left sample of the luma coding tree block that contains the current coding block and the location ( xCtr, yCtr ) of the below-right center sample of the current luma coding block are derived as follows: